skyssolutions/lynxchan/src/be/Readme.md

 Settings files that goes into the settings directory:
 `general.json`: contains general settings for the application.
 Holds the following settings:
 * `dontProcessLinks`(Boolean): when set to true, links on posts won't be processed into hyperlinks.
-* `fileLimit`: total limit of uploaded files on the whole site.
+* `fileLimit`(Number): total limit of uploaded files on the whole site.
 Defaults to 1000.
 * `verbose`(Boolean): if true, will activate all verbose modes.
+* `authenticationLimit`(Number): maximum amounts an account can perform authentication in a single minute.
 * `disable304`(Boolean): if true, will never use http status 304.
 * `captchaLimit`(Number): maximum amount of new captchas served to the same ip per minute.
 Ignores tor detection.
 * `address`: ip to bind the server on.
 Defaults to `0.0.0.0`.